-Selected Selected Priority Justification for selection policy specific - • objective or objective selected Interreg- specific objective Policy Enhancing Competitive Rapid growth in productivity is essential for achieving Objective 1 sustainable border the competitiveness goals and new cohesion targets of "A more growth and region the EU.
-Bulgaria scores the lowest % of EU27 of competitive competitiveness 6 and of SMEs and labour productivity per person employed and hour smarter job creation in worked in 2019 - 48.7%.
-Corresponding data for Europe by SMEs, Serbia lacks, but the expert assessments show slightly promoting including by better performance on this indicator.
-Therefore, the innovative and productive priority aims to support the enterprise sector in smart . investments increasing productivity through direct productive economic transformation investments with the aim also to assist SMEs in the and regional ICT double transition and to provide them a favourable connectivity" environment for internalization and participation in connectivity regional and international value chains.
-The expected effects of the interventions envisage an increase in the productivity of the supported enterprises, which will reflect in a higher rate of economic growth, higher • • • employment and labour incomes.
+Selected policy objective or selected Selected specific objective Priority Justification for selection Interreg- specific objective Policy Objective 1 "A more competitive and smarter Europe by promoting innovative and smart economic transformation and regional ICT connectivity" Enhancing sustainable growth and competitiveness of SMEs and job creation in SMEs, including by productive investments Competitive border region Rapid growth in productivity is essential for achieving the competitiveness goals and new cohesion targets of the EU.
+Bulgaria scores the lowest % of EU27 of labour productivity per person employed and hour worked in 2019 - 48.7%.
+Corresponding data for Serbia lacks, but the expert assessments show slightly better performance on this indicator.
+Therefore, the priority aims to support the enterprise sector in increasing productivity through direct productive investments with the aim also to assist SMEs in the double transition and to provide them a favourable environment for internalization and participation in regional and international value chains.
 Taking into account the significant unfavorable effect of Covid-19 crisis, the programme is considered suitable for supporting SMEs competitiveness.
 Moreover, economic activity is expected to further contract in 2021 as the Covid-19 outbreak constrains private consumption and investment.
 The pandemic negative impact on the economic activity may be further deepened if focused and targeted measures to combat it are not put into effect.
 In addition, CBC business activities take place mainly at local level and thus significant opportunities for development remain unexploited because of the limited market size and geografical scope of the economic activities, the economic disparities in border region will continue to worsen.
-Bulgarian and Serbian 0 companies find it difficult to take full advantage of the opportunities offered by new digital technologies - only 6% of the turnover of Bulgarian SMEs and 5,39% of the turneover of the Serbian SMEs (EU average is 10,13%) comes from e-commerce.
+Bulgarian and Serbian companies find it difficult to take full advantage of the opportunities offered by new digital technologies - only 6% of the turnover of Bulgarian SMEs and 5,39% of the turnover of the Serbian SMEs (EU average is 10,13%) comes from e-commerce.
 Thus, the solution of the productivity and digitalization problem will find valuable support in the programme approach towards SMEs.
+Policy Objective 5 Fostering the integrated and inclusive Integrated development Differences in access to services of general interest risk driving service providers, enterprises and social